CyberKnife® Surgery at NYU Winthrop Hospital Center for Cancer Care

-Winthrop-University Hospital was the first medical institution in the New York Metropolitan region — and is among a select group in the country — to offer breakthrough CyberKnife radiosurgery, providing new hope to thousands of people with tumors and lesions once considered inoperable.
+NYU Winthrop Hospital was the first medical institution in the New York Metropolitan region and is the number one site in the United States for use of this innovative technology in the treatment of prostate cancer.
+CyberKnife radiosurgery provides new hope to thousands of people with tumors and lesions once considered inoperable.

-CyberKnife surgery is completely non-invasive and has transformed radiosurgeries of the brain, spine and soft-tissue (lungs, liver, pancreas and kidneys) into painless, bloodless outpatient procedures.
-Patients who undergo Cyberknife treatment typically resume normal activities soon after the procedure.
+CyberKnife surgery is completely non-invasive and has transformed radiosurgeries of the brain, prostate gland, breast, spine and soft-tissue (lungs, liver, pancreas and kidneys) into painless, bloodless outpatient procedures.
+Patients who undergo CyberKnife treatment typically resume normal activities soon after the procedure.

 - Treatment for tumors inoperable by conventional surgery or other stereotactic radiosurgery